NeoFlock/onyx-os/README.md

 # ONYX

-A powerful but lightweight operating system.
+A powerful and UNIX-like operating system.